-“We wanted to remind people who might be working or visiting downtown that while the decision to give is entirely their choice, there is a better way to give,” said Downtown Dayton Partnership President Sandra Gudorf said of Real Change in a press release.
+“We wanted to remind people who might be working or visiting downtown that while the decision to give is entirely their choice, there is a better way to give,” Downtown Dayton Partnership President Sandra Gudorf said of Real Change in a press release during the inaugural year.
 “We are fortunate to have a wide supplement to our social services network, and we wanted to make sure we promoted the good work these groups are doing.”

 >>RELATED: City officials say there’s a better way to give to those in need (Dec.
 18, 2017)